eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/01-single-particle-simulations.md

 $ ddsim --steeringFile steering.py --compactFile $DETECTOR_PATH/$DETECTOR_CONFIG.xml -G -N 10 --gun.thetaMin "3*deg" --gun.thetaMax "45*deg" --gun.distribution "cos(theta)" --gun.momentumMin "1*GeV" --gun.momentumMax "10*GeV" --gun.particle "pi+"
 ```

-> Note: Avoid the use of the `gun.energy` option, since it is inherently more ambiguous than `gun.momentum`.
+> Note: Avoid the use of the `gun.energy` option, since it is inherently more ambiguous than `gun.momentum` for massive particles (in the context of EIC).
 {: .callout}

 Note how we pass arguments with units in this example.
 The double quotes are in many cases necessary on the command line to avoid having the `*` be expanded by your shell.
 In the python steering file they can be ommitted and one can simply write, e.g., `SIM.gun.thetaMin = 3*deg`.